-The Healthcare industry in Texas is one of if not the largest employer in the State.
+The Healthcare industry in Texas is one of if not the largest employers in the State.
+In fact, Texas is the second largest employer of nurses in the nation, second only to California.
 Nurses and home healthcare workers are without a doubt one of the more essential workers in the Healthcare field.
-Unfortunately, they may also be one of the most abused also.
-Abuse happens in many ways; this article will cover how employers may be taking advantage of Nurses and home healthcare workers by not paying overtime that is legally owed.
+Unfortunately, they may also be one of the most abused.
+Abuse happens in many ways.
+This article will cover how employers may be taking advantage of Nurses and home healthcare workers by not paying overtime that is legally owed.

 Salaried Nurses May be Entitled to Overtime Pay

 Most Nurses and healthcare workers that are salaried assume that because they get a salary and are not paid hourly that they are exempt from getting overtime.
 This is not necessarily true; the Fair Labor and Standard Act is quite specific as who is exempt because of their salary from getting overtime.
 If you are getting a salary and are a registered nurse and you are registered with the state’s examining board then you may not be eligible for overtime, you may be considered under the learned professional exemption.
 But if you are not considered a “learned professional”, or if you are paid hourly, then you are entitled to overtime.
 Many employers assume that you are exempt and may even tell you that and you may just assume that you are because you are on salary.
 This can be considered wage theft and it is quite common where Registered nurses are employed, such as Nursing Homes, Assisted Living Facilities, Testing Facilities, Hospitals, and home health care Agencies.
 LVNs are usually entitled to overtime regardless of whether they are paid salary or hourly.

 What Makes Up Overtime Hours for Nurses in Austin, Texas?